trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 </Proxy>
 ```

-The client side was trivial using `socat`:
+The client side was trivial to adapt using `socat`:

 ```
 $ cat .ssh/config